May 7th to May 9th, 2021

 Must order: Spicy tuna with crispy rice and avocado

-The tasting room is currently undergoing renovations.
+The tasting room was currently undergoing renovations while we visited.
 But their Amagansett Wine Stand is still open for quick pick ups with the option of a COVID friendly drive through.
 If you want to sit down, try Wolffer Kitchen with fare centered around their popular “Summer In A Bottle Rosé” with it’s iconic floral design.
 The kitchen is not dog friendly so we had to sit it out this trip!
 Their “Dry Rosé Cider” is another favorite of mine.
 So I picked up their new “Botanical Cider” as well as the estate exclusive, “Gin and Caya Cabernet Franc 2018”.

 Must order: Summer In A Bottle Rosé

 If you’re taking a trip to the Hamptons in the off season be sure to check which places are open.
 Many, especially seafood shacks, are seasonal.
 Needless to say there are plenty of places I still want to visit in the Hamptons.
 And I’m already planning a trip back.
 It was the perfect way to ring in 30.
 I may have set a Zillow alert to keep an eye on the gorgeous homes in the area.